“Greater cooperation and harmony should be possible if we can learn to understand and appreciate the ways in which others differ from ourselves.”

 Thinking vs. Feeling

 Determining who to let go in a layoff is a good scenario to understand how thinkers differ from feelers in decision-making.
-Thinkers would layoff a certain percentage of the lowest performers.
-Feelers would take into account their feelings about people, and peoples’ circumstances, such as if a person is the single breadwinner in the family, or if the person has kids in college.
+Thinkers would lay off a certain percentage of the lowest performers.
+Feelers would take into account their feelings about people, and peoples’ circumstances, such as if a person is a single breadwinner in the family, or if the person has kids in college.

 Perceiving vs. Judging